IATA-Cargo/ONE-Record/Documentation_website/docs/Orchestration/orchestration-cxml.md

 XFWB data fields are mostly a mix of `Waybill`, `WaybillLineItem`, `Shipment`, `Pieces` and `TransportMovement` data in ONE Record realm.

 ### Usage of WaybillLineItem object
-At first it was proposed to use the `Shipment` and `Piece` objects to populate the Waybill line items.
-However examples have shown that the line items do not necessarily correlate to actual Pieces transported, for instance Dry Ice can be interpreted as a specific line item due to a specific rate while on the operations the package, containing dry ice and transported goods, are equivalent to one `Piece`.

-It was decided to introduce the `WaybillLineItem` object to properly share rate data as required in the Air Waybill.
+The `WaybillLineItem` object was introduced to properly share rate data as required in the Air Waybill.
 The `WaybillLineItem` has a n-to-1 relationship with a `Waybill` object and represents the different line items on the paper waybill with all their specifities based on the type of rating used.
+In order to stick to reality as much as possible, some data at line item level are taken from `Pieces` and `LoadingUnits` directly (dimensions, volume, ...).
+The `WaybillLineItem` object itself shall only contain **rate** specific data.

 It is important to note that the `WaybillLineItem` has been added **only in the context of sharing Air Waybill data**.
 When looking at Operations, digital twins shall be used (`Piece`, `Item`, `Product`, etc.)